cb-udaym/svg-sprite-generator/readme.md

         - Only the final file `sprite/sprite.svg` is needed for development on the website.
     - ?v or any param.. can be used incase cache needs to be rebuilt.
 (Refer sample below)
     - #icon-name can be used to select any icon in within the sprite.
 (Refer sample below)
     - Individual files' names and previews are available in the `icons/` folder.
-The same will be added in Figma soon for easier preview and understanding new icons.
+The same is also available in this [githib pages link](https://cb-udaym.github.io/svg-sprite-generator/).
     - This repo will keep updating as we add new icons.
     - Sample usage of SVG sprite:
 ```